Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Evaluating Ranking Algorithms

-Using the Chatbot Arena and SLAM datasets, we evaluated the ability of each ranking algorithm to preserve transitivity.
-Recall that transitivity as defined in \ref{def:transitivity} is the property that if $i$ is preferred to $j$ and $j$ is preferred to $k$, then $i$ should be preferred to $k$.
+Using the Chatbot Arena and SLAM datasets, we evaluated the ability of each ranking algorithm to preserve transitivity (see \ref{def:transitivity}).
 We evaluated the transitive performance of each ranking algorithm by first calculating the number of triples within the data set.
 Three models $i, j, k$ are part of a triple if $i$ wins the majority of comparisons with $j$, and $j$ wins the majority of comparisons with $k$, and transitivity is considered preserved if this order is maintained in the final ranking.
 Table \ref{tab:ranking_transitivity} shows the performance of each ranking algorithm under the arena and controlled style evaluation scenarios.
 We observe that the Bradley-Terry model is the most performant, preserving transitivity in $77.29\%$ and $56.67\%$ of the triples, respectively, compared to its closest competitor, Elo, at $68.24\%$ and $52.5\%$.

 Bradley-Terry uses Maximum Likelihood Estimation to calculate each player's strength based on the outcome of all their matches concurrently.
 This is in contrast to Elo, which updates each player's rating after each match sequentially and is therefore sensitive to the other in which matches are evaluated.
 This gives Bradley-Terry the advantage in preserving transitivity in larger datasets such as Chatbot Arena.